 Let’s say your website ranked first on Google, and customers find their way to your online shop.
 What can you do to convince an undecided potential buyer not to visit competitor websites?
 You can add a live chat tool.
 It’s not unusual for customers to have questions they would rather get answered directly instead of having to search for it.
 Those who are looking to buy at that very moment won’t bother filling out a contact/inquiry form or making a phone call.
 When you make inbound sales representatives available on live chat, you give customers a chance to answer to get their burning questions answered immediately.
 It helps educate a buyer real time, build customer experience with micro-moments, and develop customer’s trust in your brand.

-If you’re considering to add a live chat tool on your website, check out Fit Small Business’ review on the best live chat software.
+If you’re considering adding a live chat tool on your website, be sure you check out FreshChat.
+The basic version is completely free.

 Dr. Robert Cialdini, author of Pre-Suasion: A Revolutionary Way to Influence & Persuade, suggested in his book that after the standard greeting and taking of name and company identification, the best next step is to ask your inbound prospect one question: “Why did you call us today?”
 An inbound sales prospect who answers this question, by all intents and purposes, is declaring the purpose of their call.
 If their answer is wanting to purchase your product or service, the prospect will feel compelled to stay consistent with the identity of someone who wants to purchase something from your company.
 A verbal commitment strongly compels consistency, and consistency is one of the major principles that influences a person’s decision making.
 This gives you a higher chance of closing the deal.